13 stable releases

 passlane-logo-small

-A password manager CLI using Keepass as the storage backend.
+A password manager and authenticator CLI using Keepass as the storage backend.
 In addition to passwords, it supports authenticator functionality with Timed One Time Passwords (TOTP), secure saving and managing of payment cards and secure notes.

 Passlane uses the Keepass encrypted file format for storing the data.